Designing with the Versal Adaptive SoC: Design Methodology

 • Identify and apply common timing closure techniques

-• Describe the different debugging options available for the Versal adaptive SoC
+• Describe the different configuration and debugging options available for the Versal adaptive SoC

 Course Outline